-The disposal supports the Council's outcome of 'Stronger Communities' by enabling the continuation of the current provision, as well as proposed investment in to the Pavilion and wider facilities as proposed by the Group.
+The disposal supports the Council's outcome of 'Stronger Communities' by enabling the continuation yet improvement of the current provision, as well as proposed improvements for accessibility.
 There would be no continued financial constraint on the Council in terms of managing the Site which will meet our determination to be an efficient and effective Council.